ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ## Creating or Joining a Zoom Meeting

 Click <samp>New Meeting</samp> to create a new Zoom meeting.
 A Zoom meeting window will open.
 Alternatively, join an existing Zoom Meeting or Zoom Webinar using the <samp>Join By ID or Link</samp> button or the <samp>Scheduled & Events</samp> button.
-The <samp>Scheduled & Events</samp> button will also provide access to scheduled Zoom Event sessions.
+The <samp>Scheduled & Events</samp> button will also provide access to scheduled Zoom Webinars that you are hosting, and scheduled Zoom Event sessions.

 Note that there is no need to open the Zoom app on your Mac.
 The meeting will be conducted entirely within the Ecamm Live app.